 Technology has always played a role in education and the story of the recent development of universities would be incomplete without a discussion of how some universities have responded to technological innovation.
 Universities were early adopters of computers back in the 1960s but these were expensive mainframe machines used either for research or in later years for university administration.
 It was only at the beginning of the 21stcentury that universities appreciated that the Internet and the Web opened up new horizons through what we refer to today has e-learning.
 Initially e-learning was seen as an instrument which would support or facilitate distance learning and so the early systems were directed at non-traditional learners.
 However, it did not take long to realise that there were many aspects of e-learning which could be used alongside traditional teaching methods.
 This led to the establishment of an approach which is generally referred to as blended learning whereby there is a combination of traditional methods and e-learning technology.
 Of course, the Internet and the web can play a much wider role in other aspects of university life especially in the research endeavours of the institution.
 Students today often find it difficult to imagine just how labour-intensive academic research was as recently as 30 years ago when it came to such a simple matter as a literature review.
-Today the work involved in the gathering of appropriate literature has been massively reduce.
+Today the work involved in the gathering of appropriate literature has been massively reduced (favilitated?Although how many of the cited articles has been read in the original is actually a moot point).
 This is just one dimension of how this technology has facilitated academic endeavour.

 Other universities employed the Internet and the web to support their activities in attracting overseas students both to their home campuses and also to new campuses which the University established abroad.
 Many universities now have overseas relationships with other universities or agents in countries around the world which has given them an opportunity to deliver their programs in areas and to students which could not have been imagined a few decades ago.
 But just as it does for the greater society the Internet and the Web can be problematic for universities.
 Not everyone in society is responsible and universities have been troubled by students (mostly) using this technology for improper purposes including bullying and trolling.
+The problem of plagiarism has also become endemic in the university sector

 Managerialism

 During this period of the late 20th century there was an increasing general acceptance of the belief that nearly all human behaviour and organisational performance was in some sense measurable.
 This was fostered by an increased interest in management science which was often attributed to the work of John Nash who won a Nobel prize for its contribution to game theory.
 This led to a drive for efficiency not only in commerce and industry but also in the public services sector.
 The universities were certainly not exempt from this.

+The rising number of students in higher education with commensurate increase in overall government expenditures fuelled a desire to ensure ‘cost-effectiveness’ and ‘value for money’ In particular, a variety of quality audits to ensure that higher education expenditure was judiciously spent led to increasing degrees of bureaucratisation in the ways in which courses were evaluated and delivered.